jrdegbe/thamesthrive-api/docs/configuration/elasticsearch/connecting_elasticsearch_cluster.md

 ### Other connection types

-If there is a need for more advanced connection configuration the change in /app/globals/elastic_client.py should handle all mare advanced connection types from Tracardi to elastic.
+If there is a need for more advanced connection configuration the change in /app/globals/elastic_client.py should handle all mare advanced connection types from ThamesThrive to elastic.